Skip to content

 plaintext

-In HTML, define .red { color: red; }, then Hello, world! will be displayed in red.
+Defining .red { color: red; } in HTML will display Hello, world! in red.

-• VTT supports setting the specific position of subtitles using position, line, etc. attributes.
+• VTT supports setting specific positions for subtitles through properties like position, line, etc.

 • Example: